A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Dust-obscured luminosity fraction

-As mentioned in the previous section, there is a large scatter in {\fobsc} at a given mass, such that there are galaxies with significant obscured UV emission down to stellar masses of $\sim 5\times 10^8$\,{\Msun}.
+As was mentioned in the previous section, there is a large scatter in {\fobsc} at a given mass, such that there are galaxies with significant obscured UV emission down to stellar masses of $\sim 5\times 10^8$\,{\Msun}.
 The scatter in the obscured fraction at a given mass increases from 0.1\,dex at $M_*\sim 10^{11}$\,{\Msun} to $\sim 0.5$\,dex at $M_*\sim 10^{9}$\,{\Msun}.
 We calculate secondary correlations in the $f_{\rm obsc}-M_*$ relation with sSFR, age, and SFR surface density using partial correlation coefficients.
 The surface density is measured using dust sizes from F1500W data (Section~\ref{sec:method-size}).
-In those calculations the sample is limited to galaxies with spatially resolved disks in F1500W.
-The spatially-resolved sample is limited to galaxies with $M_*>10^{9.5}$\,{\Msun}, and inevitably biased against the extremely compact star forming galaxies.
-The stellar mass distribution of the spatially-resolved sample above $M_*>10^{9.5}$\,{\Msun} is very similar to that of the parent sample with 50\% of the spatially resolved sample at $M_*<10^{10.2}$\,{\Msun}.
+In those calculations the sample is limited to galaxies with spatially resolved discs in F1500W.
+The spatially resolved sample is limited to galaxies with $M_*>10^{9.5}$\,{\Msun}, and inevitably biased against the extremely compact star-forming galaxies.
+The stellar mass distribution of the spatially resolved sample above $M_*>10^{9.5}$\,{\Msun} is very similar to that of the parent sample with 50\% of the spatially resolved sample at $M_*<10^{10.2}$\,{\Msun}.
 Among the sSFR, age, and SFR surface density parameters, we find a relatively strong correlation between the obscured fraction and SFR surface density at a fixed stellar mass, but no significant correlations with age and SFR at constant mass.

-Figure~\ref{fig:obsc_frac} shows the obscured fraction versus SFR surface density ({\Ssfr}, left) and F1500W effective radii (middle). {\Ssfr} is calculated using dust surface area (at rest-frame $8-9$\,{\um}) that closely traces the active star forming region.
+Figure~\ref{fig:obsc_frac} shows the obscured fraction versus SFR surface density ({\Ssfr}, left) and F1500W effective radii (middle). {\Ssfr} is calculated using dust surface area (at rest-frame $8-9$\,{\um}) that closely traces the active star-forming region.
 We divide the sample in three stellar mass bins to investigate the trend at a fixed mass.
 The average values are shown with large symbols in the figure.